“If you talk to a man in a language he understands, that goes to his head. If you talk to him in his language, that goes to his heart.”

 Back to Ferguson: None of us has an excuse for continuing on a lose/lose seesaw as inferior or superior, in Ferguson or anywhere else.
 No matter our education, opportunities, history, genetics or circumstances, we have all seen at least one person who has or currently demonstrates power-within and we have no justifications to remain inadequately self-aware and self-managing.
 We are not prisoners of our history or conditions.

-As published in the St. Louis Small Business Monthly October 2014
+As published in my column The Extraordinary Workplace, St. Louis Small Business Monthly October 2014